 Problems of reintegration into the world economy and dilemmas of transition from command to market economies.
 Topics may include new trade and investment patterns, role in regional and international economic organizations, search for appropriate exchange rate policies, impact of Western assistance.

 Also listed as INAF 5802.

-EURR 5103 [0.5 credit] Sustainability and Development in the Arctic: Transformations in the Circumpolar North
+Sustainability and Development in the Arctic: Transformations in the Circumpolar North